Nepomunezero/Competition_Arena/README.md

 Course Explorer — Web App

-A small web application that fetches courses from an external API (Coursera) and lets users search, filter, and sort them.
+This is small web application that fetches courses from an external API (Coursera) and lets users search, filter, and sort them.

 Features